 For this purpose, passive income generally includes dividends, interest, royalties and rents (other than royalties and rents derived in the active conduct of a trade or business and not derived from a related person).
-If we own at least 25% (by value) of the stock of another corporation, we will be treated, for purposes of the PFIC tests, as owning our proportionate share of the other corporation's assets and receiving our proportionate share of the other corporation's income.
+If we own at least 25% (by value) of the stock of another corporation, we will be treated, for purposes of the PFIC tests, as owning our proportionate share of the other corporation's assets and receiving our proportionate share of the other corporation's assets and receiving our proportionate share of the other corporation's income.
 However, it is not entirely clear how the contractual arrangements between us and our VIEs will be treated for purposes of the PFIC rules.
 If it is determined that we do not own the stock of our VIEs for United States federal income tax purposes, we may be treated as a PFIC.